-Your benefits under the 401(k) Plan are not subject to transfer, sale or alienation.
-However, as required by law, all or a portion of your benefits may be distributed to a former spouse or child if required by a valid Qualified Domestic Relations Order ("QDRO").
-To obtain a copy of the 401(k) Plan's QDRO procedures free-of-charge, contact the BSA Benefits Office.
+Your benefits under the Retirement Plan are not subject to transfer, sale or alienation.
+However as required by law, all or a portion of your benefits may be distributed to a former spouse or child if required by a valid Qualified Domestic Relations Order ("QDRO").
+To obtain a copy of the Retirement Plan's QDRO procedures free-of-charge, contact the BSA Benefits Office.